doumbouya93/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
-* What is the port number?
+* What is the port number?443
-* What is the path?
+* What is the path? admin
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment?none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`